An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: DST-CAN for Predictive Manoeuvre Planning

 where $1 \leq j \leq 2$.
 The inherent feedback connections in the memory neurons help in accurately capturing the dynamics.
 The network neurons in the hidden layer employ a bipolar sigmoidal activation function, and the output layer employs a linear activation function.

-The root mean square error function for predicting future positions during training the MNN is given as:
+The Root Mean Square Error (RMSE) function for predicting future positions during training the MNN is:

-where $\mathbf{x}_t = \left[x(t), y(t)\right]$ and $\hat{\mathbf{x}}_t = \left[\hat{x}(t),\hat{y}(t)\right]$ are ground truth and predicted positions respectively.
-N is the number of vehicles at time \textit{t}.
+where $\mathbf{x}_t = \left[x(t), y(t)\right]$ and $\hat{\mathbf{x}}_t = \left[\hat{x}(t),\hat{y}(t)\right]$ are ground truth and predicted positions respectively. $\mathcal{N}$ is the number of vehicles at time \textit{t}. $T_H$ is the prediction time horizon.
 The network is trained using backpropagation through time algorithm as in \cite{sastry1994memory}.
-One can find more details on the parallel-parallel implementation used to predict the future $m$-frames, and a comparison with other state-of-the-art method in \cite{rao2021spatio}.
+One can find more details on the parallel-parallel implementation used to predict the future $m$-time steps and a comparison with other state-of-the-art methods in \cite{rao2021spatio}.

-Next, the workings of the spatio-temporal context and POM encoder are described.
+Next, the workings of the spatio-temporal context and POM encoder are described in Algorithm \ref{DST-CAN code}.
 This encoder converts the trajectories of AV and the other dynamic objects in the scene into a context-aware grid.
 For this purpose, the encoder divides the road segment of length $L$ with AV at the centre into three tracks with equal widths.
 Further, it divides the road segment into $p$ equal parts.
-A spatial context map is developed for every past time frame.
-Since the perception engine gives the distances to the other vehicles very accurately (using sensors like LiDAR), it can be assumed that uncertainty in distance estimation is much smaller compared to each grid length.
+A spatial context map is developed for every past time step.
+Since the perception engine gives the distances to the other vehicles very accurately (using sensors like LiDAR), it can be assumed that distance estimation uncertainty is much smaller than each grid length.
 The grid value on the road segment is set to one if a vehicle occupies the grid.
 Otherwise, it is set to zero.